Norfolk & Carolina Railroad

 Source: Library of Congress, Sanborn Fire Insurance Map from Suffolk (Sanborn Map Company, April 1898)

 To get more freight traffic, the Norfolk & Carolina Railroad aligned with other railroads that formed the Atlantic Coast Line partnership.
-The connection to Pinners Point, where deepwater ships could dock, was particularly valuable.
+Its connection to Pinners Point, where deepwater ships could dock, was particularly valuable.

 the Norfolk & Carolina Railroad built wharves at Pinners Point on the Elizabeth River, site of Portsmouth Marine Terminal today